 You must remain still while the biopsy is performed.

 When you receive the local anesthetic to numb the skin, you will feel a slight pin prick from the needle.
 The area will become numb within a short time.
 You may feel some pressure when the biopsy needle is inserted.
-As tissue samples are taken, you may hear clicks from the sampling instrument.
+As tissue samples are taken, you will hear clicks from the sampling instrument.